kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 The code is pretty much self-explanatory.
 May I point you to the comments in this SQL statement?

-Comments, editors and other tools -- digression
+Comments and editors -- digression
 ----------

 If you have fairly complex application, you want to know where to look when an error occurs.
 That's why I made it a habit to add this kind of debug information to every single SQL query in my code.
 I want to see the line, the file and the method which has called this database query.